Service Award Rewards Employee Longevity and Loyalty

 A service award is an opportunity for an organization to recognize an employee for his or her longevity or tenure with the organization.
 A service award comes in many variations as does the approach an organization uses to recognize an employee with a service award.

-Advantages of a Service Award
+Advantages of Providing an Employee Service Award

 Employers will want to consider offering a service award to recognize and celebrate the longevity of an employee for the following reasons.